CD4 T-cell immunotherapy that targets MAGE-A3 shows promise in metastatic cancer

 Lu YC, et al. Abstract CT003.
 Presented at: American Association for Cancer Research Annual Meeting; April 16-20, 2016; New Orleans.

-The Intramural Research program of the NIH funded this study.
+Disclosure: The Intramural Research program of the NIH funded this study.
 The NCI’s research and development of T-cell receptor therapy used in this study was funded through a cooperative research and development agreement between the NCI and Kite Pharma, with Kite Pharma holding an exclusive worldwide license for the intellectual property used in this study.
 Rosenberg reports no relevant financial disclosures.